joelvaneenwyk/obsidian-theme/README.md

 **If you would like to distribute a fork of Minimal or part of its code, please keep my [Buy me a coffee](https://www.buymeacoffee.com/kepano) link present in your Readme.**

 Minimal is frequently updated to stay current with the latest version of Obsidian.
 To make it easy to stay current with the latest improvements, I recommend using [Github's fork feature](https://docs.github.com/en/get-started/quickstart/fork-a-repo) so that you can merge the latest changes into your fork.
 If you have any questions don't hesitate to reach me in the Obsidian Discord group.

 ### Minimal for Obsidian Publish

 Minimal for Obsidian Publish is a separate version of Minimal which follows the same design principles but is optimized for web.
-It is also MIT licensed and available at [minimal.guide](https://minimal.guide/publish/download) or the [obsidian-minimal-publish](https://github.com/kepano/obsidian-minimal-publish) repo.
+Licensing Minimal for web-based publishing requires a paid license.
+Licenses are not yet available, but you can test Minimal for Obsidian Publish on [the Minimal site](https://minimal.guide/Home).

 ## Disclaimer

 This theme is provided as is, and is designed for my personal use of Obsidian on macOS.
 As such it is not thoroughly tested across all operating systems and use cases.

 This theme modifies significant parts of the Obsidian interface, so it may break with future updates.
 It may also be incompatible with other bits of custom CSS you have.